bendqh1/drupal/drupal/views/how_to_prevent_a_view_of_taxonomy_terms_to_appear_in_nodes.md

 My problem is that this view block appears both in nodes and in taxonomy term pages while I need it to appear in taxonomy term pages alone.

-If I could, I would filter the view by URL relative path /taxonomy/term/ but I didn't find such a filter cirteria.
+If I could, I would filter the view by URL relative path `/taxonomy/term/` but I didn't find such a filter cirteria.

-How to prevent a view of taxonomy term to appear in nodes?
+How to prevent a view of taxonomy terms to appear in nodes?

-By the way I areadly went to Advanced > Relationships > Content with Term and filtered by content type and then choose not equals (all content types) but this didn't help because then no taxonomy terms appeard at all, not even in /taxonomy/term/ pages, so I have canceled this relationship altogether
+By the way I have areadly went to Advanced > Relationships > Content with Term and filtered by content type and then choose not equals (all content types) but this didn't help because then no taxonomy terms appeard at all, not even in /taxonomy/term/ pages, so I have canceled this relationship altogether

+## Solution

+Filtering the block of the view by `/taxonomy/term/*` wildcard helped.